A busy family of five seeks a home with contemporary home decor to grow up in.

 As such, lively pops of pink reoccur throughout the home via floral arrangements, upholstery, and patterned wallpaper.
-Says Maria, “The homeowners are young and aren’t afraid of color and I wanted the home to reflect that.”
+Says Maria, “The homeowners are young and aren’t afraid of color, and I wanted the home to reflect that.”

 In addition to a couple of impactful pink area rugs, the kitchen encompasses a myriad of customized elements, including a coffee station, recycling center, a built-in knife block, a butcher’s block, and custom storage.
-“I wanted the homeowners to have a space for everything so that keeping things tidy in a busy kitchen would be easy,” says Maria.
+“I wanted the homeowners to have a space for everything, so that keeping things tidy in a busy kitchen would be easy,” says Maria.

 When asked where they splurged in the space, Lina cites the cabinetry and appliances.
 “Since we’re a growing family we wanted to make sure we had a big enough fridge, freezer and range to prepare healthy meals.
 We also decided we did not want a microwave and instead opted for a steam oven as our second oven to help us prepare healthy meals.”

-Upstairs, the master ensuite includes faux marble, beveled subway tile, a free-standing tub, and a double vanity with ample storage.
+The contemporary home decor also appears upstairs, where the master ensuite includes faux marble, beveled subway tile, a free-standing tub, and a double vanity with ample storage.
 Says the designer, “I wanted the master bathroom to have an upscale hotel vibe and I think we achieved just that.”

-When renovating kitchens or bathrooms, Maria stressed the importance of setting a realistic budget.
+When renovating kitchens or bathrooms, Maria stresses the importance of setting a realistic budget.
 To ensure you stay within that budget, she recommends using a combination of high-end and economical materials.
-“When you invest in the right elements it completely elevates the feel of the entire space.
+“When you invest in the right elements, it completely elevates the feel of the entire space.
 I suggest splurging on items like lighting and hardware,” says Maria.
 “I like to include some form of marble in my spaces.
 Even a small amount of marble makes a room feel more luxurious.”